Streit ums Politische 2020/21: »Geschichten vom Ende«

 Heinz Bude and guests

 Heinz Bude was born in Wuppertal in 1954, and lives in Berlin since 1974.
 Since 2000, he has been Professor of Macrosociology at the University of Kassel.
-Heinz Bude’s work focuses on the changes in social inequality and what this means for the self-generated actualities of contemporary societies.
-In 2014 he published »Gesellschaft der Angst« (»Society of Fear«), in 2016 »Das Gefühl der Welt. Über die Macht von Stimmungen« (»The Feeling of the World: On the Power of Moods«) and in 2018 »Adorno für Ruinenkinder.
+Heinz Bude’s work focuses on the changes in social inequality and examines what this means for the self-generated actualities of contemporary societies.
+In 2014 he published »Gesellschaft der Angst« (»Society of Fear«), in 2016 »Das Gefühl der Welt. Über die Macht von Stimmungen« (»The Feeling of the World: On the Power of Moods«), in 2018 »Adorno für Ruinenkinder.
 Eine Geschichte von 1968« (»Adorno for the Post-War Generation«) and in 2019 »Solidarität.
 Die Zukunft einer großen Idee« (»Solidarity.
 The future of a great idea«).